udelcodes/udelcodes.github.io/LTC/day2.md

   A is if you took notes in class
   B is if you studied for the test
   O is if you pass the class or not
-Scenario 2:
+  You will pass the test if you either study or took notes, or both Scenario 2: